 What Flex Should Your Stick Be For Harder Slapshots?

 As with all aspects of hockey, proper stick selection is crucial to start taking the best slapshots possible.

 If you are a defenceman and are going to be taking mostly slapshots or big shots from the point, you can go for a heavier flex stick to really help increase your shot velocity.

 If you are a forward and need a bit more flexbile an arsenal of shots, you might want to go for a stick right in the middle of the the chart.
 For example I am a 6’0, 210 pound forward and an 85-87 flex is the perfect stick for me.
-If I was playing more defense I would opt for a 100-105 flex stick, but when playing forward I can really see my quick shots suffering from too high a flex.
+If I was playing more defense I would opt for a 100-105 flex stick, but when playing forward I can really see my quick shots like a wrist shot suffering if my flex is too high.
 Here are some examples of NHL players stick flexes to give you an idea of their game type and what stick works for them –

 Shea Weber – 6’4″ 230 lbs – 122 flex